New Left Review

-The New Left Review is a British bimonthly journal, established in 1960, which analyses international politics, the global economy, social theory, and cultural topics from a leftist perspective.
+New Left Review is a British bimonthly journal, established in 1960, which analyses international politics, the global economy, social theory, and cultural topics from a leftist perspective.

 History

 Background

 As part of the emerging British "New Left" in the late 1950s, a number of journals were launched to carry commentary on matters of Marxist theory.
 One of these was The Reasoner, founded by historians E. P. Thompson and John Saville in July 1956.
 Three quarterly issues were produced.
 The publication was expanded and further developed from 1957 to 1959 as The New Reasoner, with an additional ten issues produced.
 The New Reasoner distanced itself from the British Communist Party and USSR in the wake of Nikita Khrushchev's February 1956 "Secret Speech" on the Stalinist cult of personality, and the Soviet repression of the Hungarian Uprising in November 1956.

 Another radical journal of the period was the Universities and Left Review, a publication started in 1957 with less allegiance to the British communist tradition.
-This journal was youth-oriented and pacifist in nature, expressing opposition to the militaristic rhetoric of the Cold War, voicing strong disagreement with the 1956 Suez War, and supporting the burgeoning Campaign for Nuclear Disarmament (CND).
+This journal was youth-orientated and pacifist in nature, expressing opposition to the militaristic rhetoric of the Cold War, voicing strong disagreement with the 1956 Suez War, and supporting the burgeoning Campaign for Nuclear Disarmament (CND).